 The countdown for Christmas is well and truly on.
-But, if the thought is making you break into a cold sweat rather than blasting those carols, it may be due to the pressure of the high festive price tag.
-Never fear, here are some cheap Christmas ideas which will get you into the spirit, without paying off your credit card debt for the next 12 months.
+But if you’re feeling more frantic than festive because of the inevitable high price tag here are some cheap Christmas ideas to get you into the spirit, whilst keeping your purse strings intact.

 You can line up for hours and pay a small fortune for a photo with the big guy.
 Yes, those moments are precious and ones you will cherish.
 However, there are many stores and shopping centres which will let your child meet Santa.
 For free.
 Without buying a photo package.
 And, many will even let you snap your own photo with your phone.

 One of the best cheap Christmas ideas is setting up a Secret Santa.
-No longer just for workplaces, many families are using this strategy when times are tight.
+No longer just for workplaces, many families are doing Secret Santa when times are tight.
 Instead of having to buy anyone and everyone (including Aunt Fiona and Brother-in Law Gary) a $30 gift, something more thoughtful for ONE person could be the solution.
 Potentially saving you hundreds of dollars.

 If you are lucky enough to have Christmas at your house, ask guests to each bring a plate.
 If everyone brings something small, it is a little work and a lot of reward for everyone.

-If you are reading this, then you probably have children and they are masters at creating.
+If you’re reading this, then you probably have children and they are masters at creating.
 My Christmas tree has become half store bought decorations and half handmade paper craft.
 And, I wouldn’t have it any other way.
 Did you know you can make a wreath out of plastic bags and a coat hanger?
-Or garlands and paper chains out of paper?
 Kmart is also packed with cheap Christmas ideas.
 Think anything from reindeer ears for your dog, cheap Christmas lights, to themed placemats.
 The dream shop for a single mum on a budget.

 Another free Christmas activity which I love more than my kids is light spotting.
 Often you can find brightly lit houses in your own street, and when you pair it with Christmas music it’s a cute, inexpensive night out.